Ferase/OFFRestored/README.md

 Running the game will cause the plugin to create `Music` and `SFX` folders inside of the `OFFRestored` folder.
 This is where you will place any music or sound effects you want to replace.
 Check the [sound info readme](https://github.com/Ferase/OFFRestored/blob/main/README_SoundInfo.md) for a listing of all sounds in the game along with some helpful info.

 The plugin will also create a config at `OFF/BepInEx/config/com.ferase.offrestored.cfg` where you can change various settings and enable/disable features.

-### Restored Music + SFX Pack

-Alternatively, you can visit the [OFF Restored Itch.io page](https://ferase.itch.io/off-ost-restored) to download a version bundled with audio from the 2008 version of OFF.
-This includes the original soundtrack by Alias Conrad Coldwood as well as the classic RPG Maker sound effects.

-Install instructions can be found on the same page.

 ### Sound List & Info